Albert Park (Vic.)

 An assessment of population growth drivers in Albert Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the Albert Park (Vic.) statistical area (Lv2) is around 6,665, reflecting an increase of 621 people since the 2021 Census.
-The resident population in Jun 2024 was 6,642, with an additional 6 validated new addresses since the Census date.
-This results in a density ratio of 2,346 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's population growth of 10.3% since the 2021 census exceeded the national average of 9.7%.
+Based on ABS population updates and AreaSearch validations, the suburb of Albert Park (Vic.) had an estimated population of 6,665 as of Feb 2026.
+This reflected a growth of 621 people since the 2021 Census, which reported a population of 6,044 people.
+The increase was inferred from AreaSearch's estimate of 6,642 residents following their examination of ABS' June 2024 ERP data release and six additional validated new addresses since the Census date.
+This resulted in a density ratio of 2,346 persons per square kilometer, placing Albert Park in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 10.3% growth since the 2021 census exceeded the national average (9.9%).
 Overseas migration contributed approximately 86.0% of overall population gains during recent periods.
-Population projections for the area are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted to SA2 levels using weighted aggregation.

 Frequently Asked Questions - Population